bgyarbro/chopsticks-game/README.md

 To try out the game, go here https://colab.research.google.com/github/bgyarbro/chopsticks/blob/master/chopsticks_colab.ipynb

-chopsticks simple combinatorial game implemented in Python.
+Chopsticks is a simple combinatorial.
+This implementation is in Python.
 Using the command line interface, User can play against a monte carlo search tree algorithm, or have the computer play one algorithm against another, with the option for random move choice.